ibm-cloud-docs/sell/service-add-metrics.md

 1. In the Usage metrics section, click **Add metrics**.
 1. Complete the required fields.
 1. Click **Done**.
-1. To submit your pricing plan and metering for review, click **Request update**.
+1. To submit your pricing plan and metering for review, click **Request metering approval**.

 ## Configuration properties
 {: #service-configure-properties}